the-maestro-star/HealthSyncApp-IBMSkillsBuild/README.md

-To use the app,
+To use the app:

-Install the app-debug.apk on an android phone,
+- Install the app-debug.apk on an android phone

-Run the app
+- Run the app